VICTORIA PARK GOLF CLUB INC V BRISBANE CITY COUNCIL QSC 225

 Supreme Court of Queensland – 29 June 2001

-The golf club sued for specific performance of agreements allegedly outlined in the document of September 1999.
+The golf club sued for specific performance of agreements allegedly outlined in the September 1999.

 Did Mr. S have authority to bind the Council and make a contract with the golf club?